elixir-cloud-aai/cwl-WES/deployment/README.md

   fsGroup: 1001
 ```

-If you don't want to run under root but there you are not forced to run non-root, you can set security contexts as you wish where e.g. the `securityContext` and  `mongodb.securityContext` will be set to non-root and `mongodb.initContainer.runAsRoot` to `true` to keep the init container (chown can be done only under root user).
+If you don't want to run under root but you are not forced to run non-root, you can set security contexts as you wish where e.g. the `securityContext` and  `mongodb.securityContext` will be set to non-root and `mongodb.initContainer.runAsRoot` to `true` to keep the init container (chown can be done only under root user).

 ## To do